dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 1. **Why is there not a UserInfo endpoint as there is with OpenID Connect?**

-    Since the Client can Read Grant at any time, it get the same functionality as the UserInfo endpoint, without the Client having to manage a separate access token and refresh token.
-If the Client would like additional claims, it can Update Grant, and the GS will let the Client know if an interaction is required to get any of the additional claims, which the Client can then start.
+    Since the GC can Read Grant at any time, it get the same functionality as the UserInfo endpoint, without the GC having to manage a separate access token and refresh token.
+If the GC would like additional claims, it can Update Grant, and the GS will let the GC know if an interaction is required to get any of the additional claims, which the GC can then start.

     *\[Editor: is there some other reason to have the UserInfo endpoint?]*

-1. **Why use URIs for the Grant and Authorization?**
+1. **Why use URIs for the Grant and Access?**

-    + Grant URI and AZ URI are defined to start with the GS URI, allowing the Client, and GS to determine which GS a Grant or Authorization belongs to.
+    + Grant URI and Access URI are defined to start with the GS URI, allowing the GC, and GS to determine which GS a Grant or Access belongs to.

     + URIs also enable a RESTful interface to the GS functionality.